HMA (VPN): History

-In 2013, HMA added software to anonymize internet traffic from mobile devices was first added in 2013.
+In 2013, HMA added software to anonymize internet traffic from mobile devices.
 In 2014, the company introduced HideMyPhone! service, which allowed mobile phone users to make their calls appear to come from a different location.

 By 2014, the service had 10 million users and 215,000 paying subscribers of its VPN service.
 It made £11 million in revenue that year.
 HMA had 100 staff and established international offices in Belgrade and Kyiv.

 By 2015, HMA became one of the largest VPN providers.
 In May 2015, it was acquired by AVG Technologies for $40 million with a $20 million earn-out upon achievement of milestones, and became part of Avast after its 2016 acquisition of AVG Technologies.

 In 2017, a security vulnerability was discovered that allowed hackers with access to a user's laptop to obtain elevated privileges on the device.
 HMA corrected the vulnerability days later.

 In 2019, it was reported that HMA received a directive from Russian authorities to join a state sponsored registry of banned websites, which would prevent Russian HMA users from circumventing Russian state censorship.
 HMA was reportedly given one month to comply, or face blocking by Russian authorities.

 In 2020, HMA introduced a no-log policy for their VPN service.
 Under the policy HMA will not log a user’s original IP address, DNS queries, online activity, amount of data transferred or VPN connection timestamps.
 Following HMA’s introduction of a no-log policy, HMA’s VPN was awarded a low risk user privacy impact rating for its no-logging policy, after it was independently audited by third-party cybersecurity firm VerSprite.